zulip/zulip/README.md

 over 1000 contributors merging over 500 commits a month, Zulip is the largest and fastest growing open source team chat project.

+# Why use Zulip

+Zulip is designed for both real-time and asynchronous communication, making it a perfect choice for remote teams and distributed organizations.
+With its threaded model, Zulip keeps conversations organized and helps you focus on the topics that matter.

+# Key Features

+- **Streams and Topics:** Organize conversations into streams and topics to keep discussions focused and easily accessible.
+- **Real-Time Messaging:** Communicate in real-time with your team members.
+- **Private Messaging:** Have private discussions with individuals or small groups.
+- **File Sharing:** Easily share files with your team right within the chat.
+- **Robust Search:** Quickly find information and messages using Zulip's powerful search capabilities.
+- **Integrations:** Connect Zulip with your favorite tools using a wide range of integrations.

+# Software Needed
+Python (3.6+).

+# Installation

+1. Clone repository
+2. Set up virtual environment
+3. Install dependicies
+4. Start the development server

 Come find us on the [development community chat](https://zulip.com/development-community/)!

 [![GitHub Actions build status](https://github.com/zulip/zulip/actions/workflows/zulip-ci.yml/badge.svg)](https://github.com/zulip/zulip/actions/workflows/zulip-ci.yml?query=branch%3Amain)